This post may contain affiliate links

 - Columbia is known for their 3 in 1 interchange jackets.
 They are perfect if you’re looking for one piece that will be useful throughout a few different seasons.
 They’re also great for when you’re outside working up a sweat and needing to shed a layer!

-- Contributor Marnie cannot stress the importance of a down jacket enough when facing a Minnesota winter!
-She loves her Patagonia Prairie Down Parka– “so warm while not being so bulky!”
+- Many of our contributors cannot stress the importance of a down jacket enough when facing a Minnesota winter!
+One favorite is the Patagonia Prairie Down Parka– “so warm while not being so bulky!”

 - Columbia is a household name for Minnesotans, so it’s easy to believe Rochester Mom contributor, Sara, would find the Columbia Omni-heat water proof boots taking center stage in her winter wardrobe!